Top 10 Best National Costume At Miss Universe 2017 [Video]

 MU Ecuador

-This costume weighs 22 lbs. and it represents the continental regions that make up her region.
+This costume weighs 22 pounds and it represents the continental regions that make up her region.

 MU Vietnam